adrianmcli/next-boilerplate/README.md

 ### Warning

 This boilerplate is in heavy development.
-The next step will be to refactor some of the Redux logic into its own module.
-Please keep that in mind as you evaluate this repository and read the following paragraphs.
+Please keep this in mind as you evaluate this repository and read the following paragraphs.

 ### Table of Contents